 Dr. Kristin may need help with moving the pet to her vehicle.

 Dr. Kristin attended the University of MN College of Veterinary Medicine and completed her Doctor of Veterinary Medicine degree in 2004.
-In 2005, Dr. Kristin completed a small animal medicine and surgical internship at BluePearl Veterinary Partners in Florida in 2005.
+In 2005, Dr. Kristin completed a small animal medicine and surgical internship at a large referral hospital in Tampa, Florida.
 Dr. Kristin then decided to move back to Minnesota where her family resides.
 Since being back in Minnesota, she has worked in private practice for several years.
 In the fall of 2011, Dr. Kristin started Private Pet Passing to give owners the option of euthanasia in the privacy and comfort of their home.